 Chinese beauty app Meitu shares surge after cryptocurrency investment

-Shares of Hong Kong-listed Chinese photo editing app Meitu Inc rose as much as 14.4per cent on Monday morning after the company said it had bought US$40 million of cryptocurrencies.

-HONG KONG: Shares of Hong Kong-listed Chinese photo editing app Meitu Inc rose as much as 14.4per cent on Monday morning after the company said it had bought US$40 million of cryptocurrencies.
+HONG KONG: Shares of Hong Kong-listed Chinese photo editing app Meitu rose as much as 14.4 per cent on Monday (Mar 8) morning after the company said it had bought US$40 million of cryptocurrencies.

-The beauty-focussed technology firm said in a Sunday evening exchange filing that it bought US$22.1 million worth of Ether, the world's second-largest cryptocurrency by market capitalisation, and US$17.9 million worth of Bitcoin on March 5.
+The beauty-focused technology firm said in a Sunday evening exchange filing that it bought US$22.1 million worth of Ether, the world's second-largest cryptocurrency by market capitalisation, and US$17.9 million worth of Bitcoin on Mar 5.

 Meitu is the latest company to say it will hold cryptocurrencies as part of its treasury operations.
-Last month, Tesla Inc revealed it had bought US$1.5 billion of Bitcoin, which sent the token's price up 20per cent.
+Last month, Tesla revealed it had bought US$1.5 billion of Bitcoin, which sent the token's price up 20 per cent.

 Meitu said the purchase was partly for investment and partly as preparation to enter the blockchain industry, and that it would finance it from its existing cash reserves.